🚽 Toilet Time Helper 🌟

 Sensory-Friendly

-Optional sounds and calming colors accommodate sensory sensitivities
+Optional sounds and calming colors accommodate specific sensory sensitivities.

 🎉 Why Parents Love This App